• Skip to primary navigation

 img source: made-in-china.com

-For normal running pressures in the R134a system, at the lowest temperature, the coil should run at 22 pounds per square inch that is 45-20, 25 degrees Fahrenheit.
+For normal running pressures in the R134a system, at the lowest temperature, the coil should run at 22 pounds per square inch which is 45-20, 25 degrees Fahrenheit.

-While at the highest temperature it should be 57 pounds per square inches that is 60-20,40 degrees Fahrenheit.
+While at the highest temperature it should be 57 pounds per square inch which is 60-20,40 degrees Fahrenheit.

 The normal running pressure that 134a has ranged between 22 and 57 psi.